Honduras–United States relations: Trade

 In 2004, the United States signed the U.S.-Central America Free Trade Agreement (CAFTA) with Honduras, El Salvador, Nicaragua, Guatemala, Costa Rica, and the Dominican Republic.
 The legislatures of all signatories except Costa Rica ratified CAFTA in 2005, and the agreement entered into force in the first half of 2006.
 CAFTA eliminates tariffs and other barriers to trade in goods, services, agricultural products, and investments.
 Additionally, CAFTA is expected to solidify democracy, encourage greater regional integration, and provide safeguards for environmental protection and labor rights.

 Bilateral trade between the two nations totaled $7.4 billion in 2006, up from $7 billion in 2005.
 Exports of goods and services from the U.S. increased from $3.24 billion in 2005 to $3.69 billion in 2006, while Honduran exports to the U.S. fell slightly from $3.75 billion in 2005 to $3.72 billion in 2006 More than 150 American companies operate in Honduras; U.S. franchises are present in increasing numbers.
-U.S.-Honduran trade is dominated by the Honduran maquila industry, which imports yarn and textiles from the United States and exports finished articles of clothing.
+U.S.-Honduran trade is dominated by the Honduran maquila (factory) industry, which imports yarn and textiles from the United States and exports finished articles of clothing.
 Other leading Honduran exports to the United States include coffee, bananas, seafood (particularly shrimp), minerals (including zinc, lead, gold, and silver), and other fruits and vegetables.
 Two-way trade with Honduras in 2006 was $7.4 billion, up from $7.0 billion in 2005.
 For 2007 through October, Honduran exports to the United States increased 6%, and U.S. exports to Honduras increased 18% when compared to the same period in 2006.

 U.S. investors account for nearly two-thirds of the foreign direct investment (FDI) in Honduras.
 The stock of U.S. direct investment in Honduras in 2005 was $402 million, up from $339 million in 2004.
 The overall flow of FDI into Honduras in 2005 totaled $568 million, $196 million of which was spent in the maquila sector.
 The United States continued as the largest contributor of FDI.
 The most substantial U.S. investments in Honduras are in the maquila sector, fruit production (particularly bananas, melons, and pineapple), tourism, energy generation, shrimp aquaculture, animal feed production, telecommunications, fuel distribution, cigar manufacturing, insurance, brewing, leasing, food processing, and furniture manufacturing.
 Many U.S. franchises, particularly in the restaurant sector, operate in Honduras.

+As of 2023, an economic relations remain a key aspect of the U.S.-Honduras relationship.
+Honduras presents several attractive features for international and domestic investors, such as its proximity to U.S. markets and the benefits provided by the Dominican Republic-Central American Free Trade Agreement (CAFTA-DR).
+However, investors face challenges including security concerns, corruption, and inadequate rule of law.
+The International Monetary Fund (IMF) identified a GDP growth of 4 percent in 2022 for Honduras, with a forecasted growth of 3.7 percent by the end of 2023.